How should we score athletes and candidates: geometric scoring rules: Optimal scoring rules

-In the remainder of this paper we will take an empirical approach to selecting a scoring rule for an event.
-We introduce a model of the organiser's objective, assuming the goal is to select an athlete that maximises some measure of quality, which is a function of the athlete's results.
-By imposing four axioms we see that this function ($F_\lambda$) must be determined solely by a parameter $\lambda$, which can be interpreted as the organiser's attitude towards risk.
+In the remainder of this paper, we will take an empirical approach to selecting a scoring rule for an event.
+We introduce a model of the organiser's objective, assuming the goal is to select an athlete that maximises some measure of quality, which aggregates the athlete's cardinal results.
+By imposing four axioms we see that this aggregation function ($F_\lambda$) must be determined solely by a parameter $\lambda$, which can be interpreted as the organiser's preferences for peak performance versus consistency.
 It turns out that among all ordinal procedures for producing a ranking of athletes, it is precisely the scoring rules which rank the athletes in accordance to the expected values of $F_\lambda$, and these scores can be computed from empirical data.
+If the distribution of the athletes' cardinal results is uniform, then the optimal scoring rules are approximately geometric, but in general the two will differ.
 We conclude by computing these optimal scores for the IBU World Cup biathlon, PGA TOUR golf, and IAAF Diamond League athletics, and compare them to the best approximation via a geometric scoring rule.